berachain/docs/apps/bex/content/learn/guides/pool-creation/weighted_composable.md

       content: Weighted Composable Pools
   - - meta
     - name: description
-      content: Learn how to create and manage weighted composable pools on BEX
+      content: Learn how to create and manage weighted composable pools on BeraSwap
   - - meta
     - property: og:description
-      content: Learn how to create and manage weighted composable pools on BEX
+      content: Learn how to create and manage weighted composable pools on BeraSwap
 ---

 <script setup>